All Episodes

 It's not her base.

-So she's got these these young people, Regina Motley, 23, Jacksonville, Florida, a swingy area of Florida that just went to the Republicans, a grocery store clerk, probably making around minimum wage who could use $15 an hour from Hillary.
+So she's got these young people, Regina Motley, 23, Jacksonville, Florida, a swingy area of Florida that just went to the Republicans, a grocery store clerk, probably making around minimum wage who could use $15 an hour from Hillary.

-Hillary's not gonna give her change.
+Hillary's not going to give her change.

 I mean, it's like Marco Rubio said.